norswap/autumn/doc/autumn/faq/scannerless.md

 benefits of scannerless parsing (being able to shift the definition of your "tokens" depending on the context).

-If you have a tool that generates a stream of token, and you would like to match on that, it is also possible, see the question [Can I feed tokens to Autumn instead of text?][feed-token]
+If you have a tool that generates a stream of token, and you would like to match on that, it *might* also possible, see the question [Can I feed tokens to Autumn instead of text?][feed-token]

 [token grammar]: /doc/tokens.md